 Federal Work-Study (FWS) is a federally-funded program of part-time employment for students with financial need.
 This program allows you to earn money to help pay for your educational expenses.
-The rate of hourly pay is Ohio minimum wage.
 The number of hours worked is determined by need, up to a maximum of 24 hours per week.
 Receipt of FWS is dependent upon securing a student employee position in various departments on campus, or at an off campus location.
 To be considered for an FWS position, you must complete a Student Employee Application at https://jobs.owens.edu and apply for the positions in which you are interested.
 The Office of Financial Aid determines eligibility using federal guidelines.
 Funds are awarded on a first come, first served basis.
-Federal Work-Study award offers must be accepted by the deadline listed on your award notice.

 Annual award amount: Varies based on eligibility